openwisp/openwisp-docs/tutorials/demo.rst

 .. image:: ../images/demo/lan-ports.jpg

-Once your device is flashed, connect an ethernet cable from your LAN into one of the available LAN ports.
+Once your device is flashed, connect an Ethernet cable from your LAN into one of the LAN ports.

 DHCP client mode
 ~~~~~~~~~~~~~~~~

-Assuming your LAN is equipped with a DHCP server (usually your
+Assuming your LAN is equipped with a DHCP server (usually your main
-main ISP router), after booting up, the device will be assigned an
+ISP router), after booting up, the device will be assigned an IP
-IP address from the LAN DHCP server, at this point the device
+address from the LAN DHCP server.
+At this point, the device should
-should be able to reach the internet and hence register to the
+be able to reach the internet and register to the
 OpenWISP demo system.

 Static address mode
 ~~~~~~~~~~~~~~~~~~~

-If your LAN does not have a DHCP server you will need to configure the a static ip address and gateway address to the LAN interface.
+If your LAN does not have a DHCP server, you will need to configure a static IP address and gateway address for the LAN interface.

 Registration
 ~~~~~~~~~~~~